RoksanaSheikholmolouki/GEODES-Website/README.md

 </div>

 This repository contains the source code for the **GEODES Laboratory Website**, developed by Roksana Sheikholmolouki and Éloïse Brassard.
-Visit our website: [GEODES Laboratory Website](https://geodes.recherche.usherbrooke.ca/en/home.html).
+Visit the lab's website via the following link: [GEODES Laboratory Website](https://geodes.recherche.usherbrooke.ca/en/home.html).

 ## About the GEODES Laboratory